Edinburgh Napier University2014 League Table Ranking 98

 - The Merchiston co-location project was completed in February 2013.
-The revamp will create a new reception complex facing on to Colinton Road, which will also provide bespoke gallery space to display student work.
-The plans also include the development of new sound-proofed, state-of-the-art music studios to the rear of the campus.
+The revamp created a new reception complex facing on to Colinton Road, which also provides bespoke gallery space to display student work.
+There are new sound-proofed, state-of-the-art music studios to the rear of the campus.

 General update on the new student flats

 - Centrally located in the city centre.

 - Close by retail and leisure outlets.

 - Ten minutes to the city centre.